STAT545-UBC-hw-2018-19/hw04-lsloboda/hw04-exercise.md

 ## Initialize the data

-* Load the gapminder, tidyverse and knitr libraries:
+* Load the gapminder, tidyverse, knitr and kableExtra libraries:

 ```r